mitsuhiko/flask-oauth/docs/index.rst

 Defining Remote Applications
 ----------------------------

-To use connect to a remote application you need to create a :class:`OAuth` object and register a remote application on it.
+To connect to a remote application you need to create a :class:`OAuth` object and register a remote application on it.
 This can be done with the :meth:`~OAuth.remote_app` method::